Difference Between Enthalpy And Internal Energy

 Nanomaterials and Confined Systems

 The study of internal energy and enthalpy in nanomaterials and confined systems has gained significant attention in recent years.
-At the nanoscale, surface effects and quantum mechanical phenomena can significantly alter the thermodynamic properties of materials.
+Which means at the nanoscale, surface effects and quantum mechanical phenomena can significantly alter the thermodynamic properties of materials.
 Researchers are developing new theoretical models and experimental techniques to accurately measure and predict the internal energy and enthalpy of nanomaterials, which is crucial for designing and optimizing nanoscale devices and systems.

 Non-Equilibrium Thermodynamics